When Beth Hempton and I worked together, we loved teaching homeschool moms and private school teachers how to make a lapbook and mini-books.

 - Library Pockets and Envelopes

-For example, here is a very simple mini-book that an elementary student can make.
+Here’s a very simple mini-book that a kindergarten (with a little help) or elementary student can make.

 Make a flower parts mini-book/lapbook